Conflux-Chain/conflux-documentation/docs/learn/getting-started/network-endpoints/core-endpoints.md

 | cfx_sendRawTransaction | 50 | 500 | limits the number of `cfx_sendRawTransaction` requests per second |
 | cfx_getNextNonce | 50 | 500 | limits the number of `cfx_getNextNonce` requests per second |

-If you are in the demand for higher QPS need, please visit [Conflux Hub](https://test.confluxhub.io/payment/consumer/app/subscription/0x4805C5B2741088B8458ed781083eA8940186E477) to purchase our VIP subscription plan (testnet supported only for the moment) with the following new QPS standards.
+If you are have higher QPS requirements, please visit [Conflux Hub](https://confluxhub.io/payment/consumer/apps) to purchase our VIP subscription plan with the following new QPS standards.

 | Method | QPS | Burst | Comment |
 | -------- | -------- | --------| -------- |